-If social media still isn’t an important part of your fundraising outreach, what are you waiting for?
-Today, digital fundraising strategies are front and center.
+Digital fundraising strategies are front and center.
 And more and more nonprofits are engaging their audiences and finding new supporters with their social media outreach.

-Break down your stories.
+Extend your stories.

-Every story has a beginning, middle and end.
+Every story has a beginning, middle, and end.
 This is true of all the stories your nonprofit tells as well!

 And when we tell our stories in appeal letters, emails, and other traditional forms of outreach, we usually try to fit the entire story into one cohesive message.